 The most common authentication factors are passwords or PINs, and sometimes ID cards.
 Some other examples of authentication factors (which are usually used in 2FA systems) include security tokens, biometric factors (like fingerprints, or facial and voice recognition), time factors (like a restricted login window), or location factors (like logins limited to specific devices or IP addresses).
 Coinsquare’s second authentication factor (in addition to a secure password) is a security token mentioned above.

-Google 2FA requires users to download the Authenticator app, which, once activated for your Coinsquare account, will provide you with a 6-digit code that will update every 30 seconds.
-By using a QR code or 6-digit code in addition to your password, two-factor authentication is achieved for the utmost security.
+Coinsquare’s recommended 2FA apps require users to download a separate app, which, once activated for your Coinsquare account, will provide you with a 6-digit code that will update every 30-60 seconds.
+By using a 6-digit code in addition to your password, two-factor authentication is achieved for additional security.

 Using a Password Generator

 Did you know that the majority of hacking-related breaches occur because of weak or stolen passwords?
-Password security is a big deal, and extremely important.
-Many online platforms are developing more secure password requirements to help users heighten the security on whatever account they’re trying to access.
-You can take this security feature to the next level, if you want, by using a password generator.
+Password security is extremely important.
+Many online platforms are developing more secure password requirements to help users improve their account security.
+You can take this security feature to the next level, by using a password generator.

 Regardless of which password method you choose, remember to never disclose your passwords (for Coinsquare or any other account) to anyone, and to make sure you update and change your passwords every 3 months.
-Doubly important to remember, Coinsquare will never ask you for your password, so if anyone is asking for your password, beware of that red flag.
+Doubly important to remember, Coinsquare will never ask you for your password – please consider any requests to provide your password to be a major red flag. .
 In general, try and beware of phishing attempts, like the one mentioned above, and emails or contact from anyone pretending to be associated with Coinsquare.
 If you are unsure about the security of an email, make sure to contact our Support Team.

-As with many things in life, it’s best to be safe than sorry.
+As with many things in life, it’s better to be safe than sorry.
 To that point, Coinsquare encourages its users to take as many precautions as possible with their accounts.
-Password generators and password managers are a great security feature, and verification benefit for any account, particularly Coinsquare.
-Most importantly though, Coinsquare requires its clients to use a 2FA method (two-factor authentication) via Google 2FA.
+Password generators and password managers are a great security feature for any account, particularly Coinsquare.
+Most importantly though, Coinsquare requires its clients to use a 2FA method (two-factor authentication).
 By activating 2FA, you’re helping to increase your Coinsquare account security, and you’re helping us improve general platform security standards across the board.